ADekker95/CppND-Capstone-Snake-Game/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Capstone Snake Game: A game of (two) snakes

 This is repo is built from the starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

 <img src="snake_game.gif"/>

 ## Game instructions
-In this Capstone Project, we play with two snakes that battle for food.
+In this Capstone Project, we play with (two) snakes that battle for food.
 If one snakes earns two points more than the other or a snake runs into itself, the game ends and the winning snake is displayed.

 ## How 5 rubric points are satisfied:
 1. The project demonstrates an understanding of C++ functions and control structures.